Rex Sinquefield: President & Chairman of the Board

 Michael Podgursky is Professor of Economics at the University of Missouri – Columbia, where he served as department chair from 1995-2005.
 His research focuses on the economics of education.
 He has written many articles in the area, with a primary focus on school finance, educator compensation, and human resource policy in schools.
 He serves on the board of editors of several academic journals including Education Finance and Policy and Education Next, advisory boards for various statistical agencies and research institutes, and was a fellow of the George W.Bush Institute from 2010-2013.
 He is a co-investigator at the National Center on Performance Incentives at Vanderbilt University, and the Center for Analysis of Longitudinal Data in Education Research at AIR, two national research centers funded by the Institute of Education Sciences (IES) of the U.S. Department of Education, and is a founding board member of the Show-Me Institute.
 He has a strong research interest in the scholastic value of chess for elementary and secondary students.

-Tony Rich, the executive director of the Saint Louis Chess Club, graduated from Missouri University of Science & Technology (formerly the University of Missouri - Rolla) with a BS in Computer Science.
+Tony Rich is the Executive Director of the Saint Louis Chess Club.
+He graduated from Missouri University of Science & Technology (formerly the University of Missouri - Rolla) with a Bachelor of Science in Computer Science.
 Tony’s love for chess started at a young age and he has been an avid chess player since his freshman year at Saint John Vianney High School.
 He is now rated over 2000.

 In 2009, and again in 2010, Tony was awarded the title of Organizer of the Year by the United States Chess Federation.
 This national recognition is a testament to the hard work, dedication and leadership he has demonstrated to help make Saint Louis an internationally recognized chess city.

 Tony has traveled extensively since 2008, serving as the head of delegation for the American teams at the FIDE Olympiad and World Team Championships.
-He is a member of the FIDE Swiss Pairing Program Commission, the FIDE Social Chess Commission and the USCF International Relations Committee.
-In addition, Tony also serves as an adjunct professor in the department of education at the University of Missouri - Saint Louis.
+He is a member of the FIDE Arbiters Commission and the US Chess delegate for the state of Missouri.